Baptism and the Early Church

 Infant Baptism is Simply a Tradition of Men Without A Solid Early Foundation

-There are many admitted traditions that the Catholics and others follow, including infant baptism.
+There are many admitted traditions that the Roman Catholics, Eastern Orthodox, and others follow, including infant baptism.
 But one amazing one is a false conclusion about Polycarp of Smyrna (a church leader in the second century).
-Notice the following false tradition that supposedly proves infant baptism (I have read similar claims from other Catholic writers.
-Note: Any bolding is in the source):
+Notice the following false tradition that supposedly proves infant baptism.
+Note: Any bolding is in the sources:

 St. Polycarp, who was the disciple of the Apostle John himself (as well as an associate of the Apostle Philip).
 And, in AD 155, St. Polycarp said this at his execution: